Mohammed-Khamis99/AWS-Projects/README.md

 ## Getting Started

 ## Setup Amplify
-1. Create a New Amplify Application:. o	Navigate to the AWS Amplify service in the AWS Management Console. o	Click "Create an app" and provide a name (e.g., FunWithMath) and a branch name (e.g., dev).
+1. Create a New Amplify Application:
+- Navigate to the AWS Amplify service in the AWS Management Console.
+- Click "Create an app" and provide a name (e.g., FunWithMath) and a branch name (e.g., dev).

 ![image](https://github.com/user-attachments/assets/8d371db7-dcfa-4985-94bd-ab2cd44125cb)

-2. Deploy the Frontend:.
+2. Deploy the Frontend:
-•	In the "App Setup" section, select "Frontend" and choose a hosting method (e.g., drag and drop your zipped HTML file named "index.zip").
+- In the "App Setup" section, select "Frontend" and choose a hosting method (e.g., drag and drop your zipped HTML file named "index.zip").
-•	Confirm the upload and deployment of your frontend code.
+- Confirm the upload and deployment of your frontend code.

 ![image](https://github.com/user-attachments/assets/288edd78-cd81-41b7-bc8c-f8b50ca8dccc)